-know their responsibilities in reporting patient safety events and unsafe conditions at the clinical site, including how to report such events; and, (Core)
+- 6.2.
+Residents, fellows, faculty members, and other clinical staff members must know their responsibilities in reporting patient safety events and unsafe conditions at the clinical site, including how to report such events.
+(Core) - 6.2.a.
+Residents, fellows, faculty members, and other clinical staff members must be provided with summary information of their institution's patient safety reports. - 6.3.

-VI.A.1.a).(2).(a).(ii)

-be provided with summary information of their institution's patient safety reports.

-VI.A.1.a).(2).(b)

 Fellows must participate as team members in real and/or simulated interprofessional clinical patient safety and quality improvement activities, such as root cause analyses or other activities that include analysis, as well as formulation and implementation of actions.
 (Core)